andresfulla/react-weeek-7/README.md

 We are starting on master branch to make all our changes.
 You can checkout `final` branch to see all changes.

+## Steps (Testing)

+We have to be gold standard in the Cryptocurrency conversion industry.
+Lets implement some tests:

+To set your tests app, install `@testing-library/react`, `@testing-library/user-event`, and `@testing-library/dom` with either `yarn add <your-dep>` or `npm install <your-dep>`.

+22. Start by making sure our core functionality behaves as expected.
+Create tests for the `<Converter />` component that checks titles and labels are rendered as expected. _For that you should use the `render` function on the `@testing-library/react`.
+This docs might be useful https://testing-library.com/docs/react-testing-library/api#render_

+23. Time to test some interactions too.
+Are euros converted as expected by our `<Context />`? _For that you can use `@testing-library/user-event`.
+Docs on this repo might help https://github.com/testing-library/user-event_

+24. Our Product Owner wants to make sure that users feel the pain of not being premium.
+Test if the app interrupts the user as expected. _Use mock functions. https://jestjs.io/docs/en/mock-functions_

+25. Our PO thinks is fair to make sure that premium users are not bothered by banners or confirmation modals. _Use mock functions too_

+26. Industry is growing.
+We have to be able to ship our app with different configurations.
+Make our app decide from `props` the conversors (and their convertion rate) shown, as well as the non premium conversor threshold to show the banner.

+27. Update and add the test cases that you find convinient.

 ## Steps (Moving to Hooks)

 14. `PremiumLabel` component is already a functional component, so we can already use hooks here.
 Change it's background when users have selected the "Dark Theme".